Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

     )
 ```

-This object contains `Op`, `Input` and etc which are used to encapsulate custom op.
+This object contains `Op`, `Input` and and etc methods which are used to encapsulate custom op.
 Details explanation are as follows:

 * `Op("myrelu") `: The parameter must be the `op_type_name` from the previous C++ registration which OneFlow uses to find the registered op type and instantiate the op.